BlueBrain/sonata-extension/source/sonata_config.rst

    morphologies_dir                Optional    Path to the directory containing the morphologies.
                                                This path is used in conjonction with the morphology property (see :doc:`sonata_tech`) to find the morphology.
                                                By default, the concatenation of the morphology_dir + morphology_property + ".swc" extension.
-                                               There must be one defined for `biophysical` node populations.
    `alternate_morphologies`_       Optional    Dictionary for alternate directory paths. biophysical_neuron_models_dir   Optional    Path to the template HOC files defining the E-Model.
                                                There must be one defined for `biophysical` node populations.